Jana Duggar Doesn’t Thank Mother With Twin John On Family Blog, Single Daughter Missing Among Married Couples

 Jana Duggar was missing in all of the posts and videos the Duggar kids made in celebration of their mother Michelle’s 51st birthday.
 The married Duggars came in front of cameras to tell their favorite memory of their mom and even the single, unmarried ones thanked her for all her work.
 Even her twin, John David Duggar, made a video from Texas, but Jana did not make appear in any social media posts to celebrate her mother’s birthday.

 The 27-year-old Duggar is famous for being the eldest Duggar girl to not engage in any courting.
-In the past two years, her younger siblings – Jill, Jessa, Jinger, Joy-Anna and, now, Joseph – have all courted and gotten married and some even have kids themselves.
+In the past two years, her younger siblings – Jill, Jessa, Jinger, Joy-Anna, and, now, Joseph – have all courted and gotten married and some even have kids themselves.
 Jana, on the other hand, still lives at her parents’ home and seems to work a lot to support her family.

 On Joseph and Kendra’s wedding day, the family made it very clear that Jana belongs with the young, single girls and not with the rest of her sisters, who are over the age of twenty.
 The Duggar family grouped all the married couples together under one blog post and got Jana to lead the four young girls – Jennifer, Johannah, Josie and Jordyn – in congratulation her 22-year-old brother in getting married.